marrer99/WhatTheHack/xxx-FabricRealTimeAnalytics/Coach/Solutions/Solution03.md

 - Creating the PowerBI report: The easiest way to do so is from the KQL queryset:
    -  Navigate to the KQL Queryset made in the previous challenge
    -  On the `KQL Queryset` menu in the ribbon, select `Build Power BI Report`
-   -  The report can be created in the following pop-up, or edited in full screen after being created.
+   -  The report can be saved in the following pop-up, or edited in full screen after being saved.
 The one requirement, before exiting out of this pop-up, is clicking on the top right "File" dropdown menu and selecting "Save".
 Student should create the required visuals as per the challenge.
    -  Give the report a name and place it in workspace (recommended to be the same one that already contains the KQL database)

 - Adjusting the page refresh settings (admin):